adarwoo/modbus_relay/docs/user_manual.md

 * A new ON is sent, the relay turn ON right away since the OFF cycle is not filtered.
 * Within 1 second, an OFF is sent.
 The relay stays on.
 * Another 1 second later, an ON is sent.
 The relay is already ON.
 The next state is the current state, so nothing happens.
 * Another 4 seconds later, an OFF is sent.
-The relay turns OFF immediatly, because the ON cycle is now 6 seconds.
+The relay turns OFF immediatly, because the ON cycle is now 6 seconds, less than the ON cycle filter duration.

 > [!WARNING]
 > When reading the status of a relay, the actual physical position is returned, not the projected position.